tjpalmer/dae/README.md

 ## Demos

-These two emsdk-compiled demos from from the same constrained js environment.
+These two emsdk-compiled demos run from the same constrained js environment.
 Only a small json descriptor and the wasm module itself is different:

 - C++ Hello World: https://tjpalmer.github.io/dae/#hello